 What if we have children?

 Please bear in mind that just because a child is born in the UK, they aren't necessarily guaranteed to gain British citizenship.
 Citizenship rights are based on the immigration status of their parents.
-If you are unsure what this means for you in practical terms then please get in touch.

 Could the Home Office prevent us getting married?

 Absolutely.
 It is not unheard of for the Home Office to question potential marriages and to warn those who are about to enter them that they may be investigated.
 If this is the case, investigations will normally take place very quickly and you'll be able to find out after a very short period of time whether you are actually able to get married.
 If you haven't heard anything back within 70 days then we would urge you to speak to the registry office to ensure that you can still get married.

 The Home Office in the UK try their hardest to block sham marriages, as in many cases people's statuses changes once they get married.
 It is often much easier for them to stop a marriage than to try and assess the situation again at a later date if you are concerned about your right to get married.

 If you're concerned about your situation then please get in touch.
 Our immigration solicitors are experts in their field and can help to look at your situation in isolation to help you decide how you should progress.
 We have been dealing with clients in situations just like yours for several years.